M-o-a-T/moat/README.rst

 This section concerns both sources (i.e. ways to get data into the scheduler) and sinks (ways to get them back out).

-You can use `moat bms sched modes` to list the scheduler's supported inputs and outputs.
+You can use `moat ems sched modes` to list the scheduler's supported inputs and outputs.
 Each mode supports a subset of data sources.

 You configure which input/output to use with the `mode.‹channel›`